-Founded in the wake of the 9/11 attacks with the goal of pushing an aggressive "war on terror" in the Middle East and a hawkish "pro-Israel" line in Washington, the Foundation for Defense of Democracies (FDD) is a neoconservative think tank that claims to defend democratic countries from "radical Islamism."
+Founded in the wake of the 9/11 attacks with the goal of pushing an aggressive "war on terror" in the Middle East and hawkish "pro-Israel" policies in Washington, the Foundation for Defense of Democracies (FDD) is a neoconservative think tank that claims to defend democratic countries from "radical Islamism."
 It is the successor organization of a group called EMET, an education initiative founded earlier in 2001 as part of an effort to gain support for Israel's response to the Palestinian Intifada and to diminish public outcry against Israeli actions.

-Describing itself as a "a non-profit, non-partisan policy institute working to defend free nations against their enemies," the organization at one point declared on its website that "a global war is being waged against democratic societies.
+Describing itself as "a non-profit, non-partisan policy institute working to defend free nations against their enemies," the organization at one point declared on its website that "a global war is being waged against democratic societies.
 While the military fights with arms, the Foundation for Defense of Democracies fights with ideas. … We fight militant Islamism and other anti-democratic forces with information, policy research, investigative journalism, strategic communications, and democracy and counterterrorism education."

-Shortly after its founding, FDD quickly developed into a prominent member of a group of neoconservative think tanks and advocacy groups—including the American Enterprise Institute and the Hudson Institute—that were influential in shaping the early foreign policy priorities of the George W. Bush administration.
+Shortly after its founding, FDD quickly became a prominent member of a group of neoconservative think tanks and advocacy groups—including the American Enterprise Institute and the Hudson Institute—that were influential in shaping the early foreign policy priorities of the George W. Bush administration.
 At the height of the so-called "war on terror," FDD also absorbed the Committee on the Present Danger, a Cold War-era anticommunist group that been reconstituted to push for hardline policies in the Middle East.

 Partisan or Nonpartisan?